EtienneAuroux/Savings_planner_tool/README.md

 - In assets\1_layout.css:
     - Find a way to position all the scalable element nicely without relying on position:absolute.
     - Implement more unifying classes instead of having almost one class per element.
+- In general:
+    - Add more countries.
+    - Make it more user friendly, right now it is a bit unclear how to use the app if you've never used it before.